gregfelice/emacs-dx/emacs-dx.md

 **For software developers**
 - That have deadlines and priorities, and often make their living coding
 - Who need to make economic decisions about their scarce time
+- Who prefer to work at command lines, often move between multiple machines handling infrastructue and coding tasks, and need a powerful editor to get jobs done
 - Who love tooling and learning deeply, but can't frontload days of work to get it working
 - Who may feel passion and affection for open source and Emacs, but sadly abandon it because it overfocuses on details without addressing their larger professional need

-**Our solution**
+**A good solution...**
+- Ensures the effort to configure Emacs does not outweigh the benefits of using it
 - Addresses common challenges developers experience when trying to get up to speed in Emacs
 - Reduces friction on finding, trying, using, and managing Emacs based tools
-- Provides constructs that enable management of groups of pacakges that must interoperate harmoniously to be effective
+- Enables better management of package groups that must interoperate harmoniously to be effective
 - Focuses on better tooling for in-demand roles like react development, AI & data science development or full-stack combinations of both
-- Offers clear comments and guidance on **what** certain elisp configurations do, and **why** a certain pacakge or standard was chosen over another
-- Ensures the effort to configure Emacs does not outweigh the benefits of using it
+- Offers prescriptive guidance on standards and architectural choices, explains what options were considered, and why one was ultimately selected

 **Features include**
 - Higher level modules based on role and popular tool combinations, e.g.,